Team Pennine: Yorkshire Tiger

 A Yorkshire Tiger branded Plaxton Centro (left) and Dennis Trident 2/ALX400 (right).

 In September 2013, Arriva UK Bus bought out its partners and rebranded the company Yorkshire Tiger.
 The fleet was gradually repainted into a new brand identity, consisting of an orange base, featuring a tiger print pattern.
 In Calderdale, many of the contracted services were rebranded under a new sub-brand, Calder Cubs.

 In December 2015, a fire at the company's Elland depot saw a total of ten vehicles destroyed.

 In June 2016, Yorkshire Tiger saw the loss of a number of contracts in and around Leeds.
 As such, the company's Kirkstall Road depot was closed and demolished, with the operation of the Leeds Bradford Airport network of services transferred to a dedicated depot at Idle.
 In January 2017, Yorkshire Tiger acquired a number of contracts in South Yorkshire, which saw the opening of a new depot opened at Wombwell.

 In May 2018, a number of contracts were gained in Bradford, with eight Optare Solo single-deck vehicles subsequently acquired from Arriva North East to operate these services, based at Idle.
 Four months later, the South Yorkshire contracts were re-tendered to other operators, which saw the closure of the recently opened depot at Wombwell.
 At the same time, a number of changes were made to the Huddersfield network, which saw the closure of the former K-Line depot at Honley, with all operations transferred to Waterloo.

 In August 2020, Yorkshire Tiger ceased operation in Bradford, opting not to re-bid for the Leeds Bradford Airport network of services, as well as withdrawing the network of local services in and around the town.
 The contract for the Leeds Bradford Airport network of services was transferred to Transdev York & Country, with the local services in Bradford re-tendered to TLC Travel – the former operator of most of the contracted services.

 Flying Tiger

 A Flying Tiger branded Alexander Dennis Enviro 200 MMC (left) and Optare Versa (right).

-In July 2014, Yorkshire Tiger rebranded their network of services linking Bradford, Harrogate and Leeds with Leeds Bradford Airport – an investment totalling £750,000.
+In July 2014, Yorkshire Tiger rebranded its network of services linking Bradford, Harrogate and Leeds with Leeds Bradford Airport – an investment totalling £750,000.
 Investment saw the refurbishment and rebranding of the existing fleet of Scania OmniCity single-deck vehicles, as well as the introduction of a new fleet of Optare Versa single-deck vehicles.
 In July 2017, further investment saw the introduction of a fleet of Alexander Dennis Enviro 200 MMC single-deck vehicles.

 In September 2020, the contract for the network of Leeds Bradford Airport services was transferred to Transdev York & Country, with services rebranded Flyer and renumbered A1 (Horsforth & Leeds), A2 (Bradford & Harrogate) and A3 (Bradford, Guiseley & Shipley).